awsdocs/amazon-efs-user-guide/doc_source/wt1-test.md

   The EC2 instance on which you mount the file system by using the mount target can resolve the file system's DNS name to the mount target's IP address\.

 **Note**
 Amazon EFS doesn't require that your Amazon EC2 instance have either a public IP address or public DNS name\.
-The requirements listed preceding are just for this walkthrough example to ensure that you'll be able to connect by using SSH into the instance from outside the VPC\.
+The requirements listed preceding are just for this walkthrough example to ensure that you can connect by using SSH into the instance from outside the VPC\.

 ## Step 3\.2: Install the NFS Client on Your EC2 Instance<a name="wt1-connect-install-nfs-client"></a>